LuisGustavoBR/linuxtips-linux-for-cloud-native/01 - Hybrid Lab Environment and SSH/README.md

 ---

-# Module 1 - Lesson 4: SSH: The Essential Remote Access Tool
+# Lesson 4: SSH: The Essential Remote Access Tool

 With both your local VM and cloud instance running, the next step is connecting to them remotely using SSH.